cataclysmbnteam/Cataclysm-BN/doc/EFFECTS_JSON.md

 "healing_head"      - Percentage of healing value for head "healing_torso"     - Percentage of healing value for torso

 "morale"            - Amount of morale provided.
-Must be a single number (reduced not supported).
+Must be a single number (resistance not supported).

 ```
 Each argument can also take either one or two values.